Direct determination of optimal real-space orbitals for correlated electronic structure of molecules: Summary and Perspective

-Further algorithmic improvements should allow to speed up the rate determining steps in the orbital updates by 1 or 2 orders of magnitude even without employing accelerated hardware (such as general-purpose graphical processing units).
-This can make the cost of orbital optimization trivial relative to the wave function/density optimization and hints that the real-space representations may become competitive with or even preferred to the AO representations for correlated models.
+After the outlined algorithmic improvements we expect the cost of orbital optimization to become largely trivial relative to the wave function/density optimization.
+We are thus hopeful that the real-space representations will become competitive with or even preferred to the AO representations for correlated models.

 Our formalism should map straightforwardly to the optimization of molecular spinors for relativistic correlated methods by borrowing the advances in 4-component relativistic numerical electronic structure introduced by some of us recently.\cite{VRG:anderson:2019:JCP} Extension to periodic systems is also straigtforward by using the existing extension of Poisson and Helmholtz Green's operators to periodic boundary conditions.\cite{VRG:jia:2009:P8ISDCABES} Work along these lines is already underway and will be reported elsewhere.